Dental Health Checks

 - Periodontal Disease – established/- advanced gum disease

-We have different therapies to treat each type of gum disease and we have great successes with each one our patients.
+We have different therapies to treat each type of gum disease and we have great successes with each one of our patients.

 Get in contact with our team today to plan a dental health check and see if we can devise an individual preventative or therapy treatment plan.

 Last updated August 13th, 2019